-Momentary ↓ □ Partial Interval ↓ □ Whole Interval ↓ Score a plus (+) if behavior occurs precisely when interval ends and a minus (-) if it does not.
-Score a plus (+) if behavior occurs at any point during the interval and a minus (-) if it does not.
-Score a plus (+) if behavior occurs throughout the entire interval and a minus (-) if it does not.
-Best for very frequent behaviors that Best for behaviors that happen quickly Best for ongoing behaviors that will continue last for longer periods of time. and are hard to catch. across intervals.
+× I 🖾 Momentary ↓ 🗆 Partial Interval ↓ 🗆 Whole Interval ↓ Score a plus (+) if behavior occurs Score a plus (+) if behavior occurs at any Score a plus (+) if behavior occurs throughout precisely when interval ends and a point during the interval and a minus (-) the entire interval and a minus (-) if it does not. minus (-) if it does not. if it does not.
+Best for very frequent behaviors that last for longer periods of time. lust for longer perious of time. and the hard to catch. across intervals.
+Length o f each interval: 1 minutes seconds